paritoshpuranik/DemoEducationManagmentSystem/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # DemoEducationManagmentSystem

+## As we are using a local JSON file to manipulate data, here are the login credentials.
+For HOD:   Username: johnny
+           password: Johnny@123
+For Staff: Username: BridgeStone
+           password: Bridge@123